-- First, click on ‘Automation’.
+- First, hover over ‘Automation’.
 Then, click ‘Data Journeys’.
 This will bring you to the data Journey index page.

-- This will open the Data Journey index page.
-You will be able to edit the details, duplicate a Journey, delete a Journey, and enable/disable your Journey.
+- On the Data Journey index page, you will be able to edit the details, duplicate a Journey, delete a Journey, and enable/disable your Journey.

 - On the right-side of the Journey index page, you will see how many instances are in a particular Journey, as well as how many items are in that Journey.